hhe-wtag/bidify/backend/README.md

 ## Error Handling

-The API uses standard HTTP status codes and global error handler to return errors in the following format:
+The API uses standard HTTP status codes and `gloabalErrorHander.js` middleware to return errors in the following format:

 ```json
 {